-Relying on the verification Lemma \ref{verif}, we look for a solution to the HJB equation \eqref{HJB} with the boundary conditions \eqref{diagonal1}, \eqref{diagonal2}.
-More precisely, we aim at finding a pair of functions $(W,b)$ with $W\in \mathcal{R}(\CJ)$ and a threshold $\overline{m} > x^0$ such that the following free boundary problem is satisfied:
+Relying on the verification Lemma \ref{verif}, we look for a solution to the HJB equation \eqref{HJB} satisfying the boundary conditions \eqref{diagonal1}--\eqref{diagonal2}.
+More precisely, we aim at finding a pair of functions $(W,b)$ with $W\in \mathcal{R}(\CJ)$ and a threshold $\overline{m} > x^0$ that solve the following free-boundary problem:

-We show below that, if a solution to (\ref{c1})-(\ref{vs3}) exists, then the function $b$ describing the free boundary satisfies an ODE.
-We first observe that a solution of \eqref{vs1} writes
+We show below that, if a solution to (\ref{c1})--(\ref{vs3}) exists, then the function $b$ describing the free boundary satisfies an ode.
+We first observe that a solution to \eqref{vs1} writes as